unique_ptr, shared_ptr, weak_ptr, scoped_ptr, raw pointers – Knowing your smart pointers (2/7)

 This is particularly relevant to note when you hold an object with a unique_ptr and want to pass it to an interface.
 You don’t pass the unique_ptr, nor a reference to it, but rather a reference to the pointed to object:

-std::unique_ptr<House> house = buildAHouse();
+std::unique_ptr<House> house = buildAHouse(); renderHouse(*house);

 std::shared_ptr

-shared_ptr entered the standard in C++11, but appeared in boost well before that.
+entered the standard in C++11, but appeared in boost well before that.

-A single memory resource can be held by several std::shared_ptrs at the same time.
+s at the same time.
 The shared_ptrs internally maintain a count of how many of them there are holding the same resource, and when the last one is destroyed, it deletes the memory resource.

-Therefore std::shared_ptr allows copies, but with a reference-counting mechanism to make sure that every resource is deleted once and only once.
+allows copies, but with a reference-counting mechanism to make sure that every resource is deleted once and only once.

-At first glance, std::shared_ptr looks like the panacea for memory management, as it can be passed around and still maintain memory safety.
+looks like the panacea for memory management, as it can be passed around and still maintain memory safety.

-But std::shared_ptr should not be used by default, for several reasons:
+should not be used by default, for several reasons:

-• Having several simultaneous holders of a resource makes for a more complex system than with one unique holder, like with std::unique_ptr.
-Even though an std::unique_ptr doesn’t prevent from accessing and modifying its resource, it sends a message that it is the priviledged owner of a resource.
-For this reason you’d expect it to centralize the control of the resource, at least to some degree.
+doesn’t prevent from accessing and modifying its resource, it sends a message that it is the priviledged owner of a resource.
+For this reason you’d expect it to centralize the control of the resource, at least to some degree. - Having several simultaneous holders of a resource makes thread-safety harder,

-• It makes the code counter-intuitive when an object is not shared in terms of the domain and still appears as “shared” in the code for a technical reason,
+- It makes the code counter-intuitive when an object is not shared in terms of the domain and still appears as “shared” in the code for a technical reason,

-• It can incur a performance cost, both in time and memory, because of the bookkeeping related to the reference-counting.
+- It can incur a performance cost, both in time and memory, because of the bookkeeping related to the reference-counting.

-One good case for using std::shared_ptr though is when objects are shared in the domain.
+though is when objects are shared in the domain.
 Using shared pointers then reflects it in an expressive way.
 Typically, the nodes of a graphs are well represented as shared pointers, because several nodes can hold a reference to one other node.

 std::weak_ptr

-weak_ptr entered the language in C++11 but appeared in boost well before that.
+entered the language in C++11 but appeared in boost well before that.

-std::weak_ptrs can hold a reference to a shared object along with other std::shared_ptrs, but they don’t increment the reference count.
-This means that if no more std::shared_ptr are holding an object, this object will be deleted even if some weak pointers still point to it.
+are holding an object, this object will be deleted even if some weak pointers still point to it.

 For this reason, a weak pointer needs to check if the object it points to is still alive.
-To do this, it has to be copied into to a std::shared_ptr:
+To do this, it has to be copied into to a std::shared_ptr

 A typical use case for this is about breaking shared_ptr circular references.
 Consider the following code: